The Importance of Sustainability

 Chemicals and Packaging

 We carefully source our cleaning materials and packaging products from companies who see the environment as a crucial element within their beliefs and policies.
-We aim to work with suppliers who actively support and enforce renewable and efficient energy, sustainable natural products and recycling and sustainable waste management.
+We aim to work with suppliers who actively support and enforce renewable and efficient energy, sustainable products, recycling, and sustainable waste management.
 It is key that all of these aspects are actively taken into account throughout every stage of business planning.

 Finally, our chosen suppliers must be dedicated to building a sustainable future and aim to reduce any detrimental impacts their business may have on our environment.
 They must look to develop ways to ensure continual improvement in their environmental performance.
 For example, they should aim to conserve natural resources used in operations, minimise waste in production and packaging, reduce emissions of solvents and provide safe, clean and hygienic working conditions.
 Furthermore, they must aim to ensure efficient management of their vehicle fleets to reduce emissions.
 It also goes without saying that we

 We entered 2018 with the decision of going cashless.
 Fear not, though – robots are not taking over… Our Yoricans will still be here to greet you with a smile.
 We thought long and hard about this, and a decision was made – here are the reasons why:

 - Bank of England notes contain tallow.
 As a business that caters and cares for vegans and vegetarians, we don’t like that.

 - Bye-bye additional allergens!
 We are constantly striving to make our stores as safe as possible for allergy-sufferers, and by not handling cash we are removing an additional risk of cross-contamination.